atlopes/iCal4VFP/examples.md

 Creates an `iCalendar` object from scratch, by calling `CREATEOBJECT()` and then adding properties and components.

-Recreates the following iCalendar document (from the RFC5545 specification):
+Recreates the following iCalendar document (from the RFC 5545 specification):

 ```iCalendar
 BEGIN:VCALENDAR